nicole-numfocus/pandas-czi/proposal.md

 This item requires some familiarity with Pandas' codebase, community, and workflow.
 We hope to draw from Pandas' current pool of maintainers[^pandas-maintainers] and [triagers][^triagers] to find people with the necessary skills and experience.

-We expect this to take about 1 FTE over the course of the grant.
+We could spend many, many hours on maintenance, but we are requesting funding for about 1.5 FTEs over the course of the grant.
+Because most maintenance work can be done in small pieces, we'd happily accept less here if pandas is funded but not for the full amount.
+Any amount helps.

 **Nullable Data Types**